 If we define unhealthy pleasing as compliance without considering self, it is as though we are only an extension of the will of another.
 Our unique perspective goes unshared to the detriment of ourselves and those around us.
 If another's needs come before our own and no one else truly knows what we need or want but us, we unconsciously starve ourselves from nurturance and love.

-By surrendering our responsibility for our own happiness, we make others responsible for our welfare by default.
-When we give from an unfree place, it is a false kindness that strips us of self-compassion and self-love while denying others the opportunity to truly know us.
+Maybe you think you have a people pleaser personality.
+If so, remember: by surrendering our responsibility for our own happiness, we make others responsible for our welfare by default.
+When we give from an unfree place, it is a false kindness that strips us of self-compassion and self-love while denying others the opportunity to truly know and support us.

 One thing for sure, when we give up ourselves to someone else, true cooperation is impossible.